 Story

 The war is about to end.
-The dust settles on the battlefield as King Victor Redmoor is caught inside Moon Keep on the losing side of the war.
-The- negotiations, the tears and the drama are bound to follow while everybody struggles – some for justice, some for revenge, and all for their future.
+The dust settles on the battlefield as half of the Nobles of the realm are caught inside of the Royal castle on the losing side of the war.
+The negotiations, the tears, and the drama are bound to follow while everybody struggles – some for justice, some for revenge, and all for their future.

 The Starlands

-The entire world is The Starlands.
+The entire known world is The Starlands.
 There’s no other realm than The Starlands and the surrounding seas.
 The Starlands consists of two half-islands.
-You can get from the southern part of Sevantier to the northernmost part of House Lynx’ principality Darkfields in approximately six weeks by horse.
+Travelling from the southernmost part of Sevantier to the northernmost part of House Lynx’ principality, Darkfield, is approximately six weeks by horse.

-The Queenland has been ruled by a Queen from House Moon of Evendale for millenia.
-The Queen has a mystical status, and everyone in The Queenland agrees that there should always be a monarch.
+The Starlands has been ruled by a Queen from House Moon of Evendale as long as anyone can remember.
+Only when there was no female heir has The Starlands been ruled by a King.
+The regent has a mystical status, and everyone in The Starlands agrees that there should always be a monarch.

-The Queen is a unifying figure who demands respect, and who will interfere in case of strife between principalities and attacks from woodlanders.
-However, it is important to note that the Queen doesn’t interfere in all small details in the principalities.
-They all have rulers who are Lords and Ladies in their own right, and the Queen’s status is mostly ceremonial.
-It is, however, taken deadly seriously by the citizens in The Queenland.
+The monarch is a unifying figure who demands respect, and who will interfere in case of strife between principalities and attacks from Woodlanders.
+However, it is important to note that the regent doesn’t interfere in all small details in the principalities.
+They all have rulers who are Lords and Ladies in their own right, and the regent’s status is mostly ceremonial.
+It is, however, taken deadly seriously by the citizens in The Starlands.

 Fertility